0gp/GP-CommunityEdition/README.md

 ## What Doesn't work

   - Appmaker doesn't
   - This currently only load libraries and startup.gp.
-It will not load any other file of the runtime folder
+It will not load any other file of the runtime folder (for example the settings.json of Gpower is added in the main runtime folder to have it loaded)
   - Others...